nicholeuf/zen-site-next/.storybook/README.md

 This repository configures Storybook to work well with MUI (Emotion) and to pick up local TypeScript module augmentations (for example the custom MUI typography `sacramento` variant).

-What was added

-- `.storybook/preview.tsx`
-  - Wraps stories with an Emotion `CacheProvider` (key: `mui`, `prepend: true`).
-This ensures MUI's styles are injected in the correct order inside Storybook.
-  - Keeps your existing `withThemeFromJSXProvider` usage (so `ThemeProvider` + `GlobalStyles` are still applied).

-- `.storybook/tsconfig.json`
-  - Extends the project's root `tsconfig.json` and includes `src/types/**/*.d.ts` and story files so the TypeScript language server and Storybook type-checking pick up your module augmentation files (like `src/types/mui-overrides.d.ts`).
-  - Excludes test files (`../src/**/*.test.*`, `../src/**/*.spec.*`) so Jest/Vitest-specific globals and matchers don't interfere with Storybook's type checks.
+What this file documents

+- The Storybook preview file used in this repo is `.storybook/preview.ts` (or `.ts/.tsx`), which wires up MUI theme, GlobalStyles and an Emotion cache.
+- `.storybook/tsconfig.json` exists to provide a Storybook-specific TypeScript configuration; in this repo it extends `tsconfig.test.json` so Storybook and the editor pick up type augmentations and the right test/dev types without adding stories to the root TypeScript build.

 Why this helps

-- Emotion + MUI requires controlling injection order to avoid missing or mis-ordered styles.
-The Emotion cache with `prepend: true` is the recommended approach in Storybook.
+- Emotion + MUI requires controlling CSS injection order to avoid missing or mis-ordered styles.
+The Emotion cache with `prepend: true` is the recommended approach in Storybook and is applied by `MuiCacheDecorator`.
-- Story files (and the editor) need to see `*.d.ts` augmentations.
-Adding a Storybook-specific tsconfig gives the editor a configuration that includes those declarations, without adding stories into the root TypeScript build.
+- Story files (and the editor) need to see `*.d.ts` augmentations (for example `src/types/mui-overrides.d.ts`).
+Keeping a Storybook tsconfig lets the language service and Storybook tooling see those declarations without forcing stories into the main project `tsc` build.

 Editor / TS server

-- After pulling these changes, restart your editor's TypeScript server (or reload the window) so the new `.storybook/tsconfig.json` is picked up by the language service.
+- After pulling changes that touch any `tsconfig.*` files, restart your editor's TypeScript server (or reload the window) so the new config is picked up.

 Validation commands